 |

+Local History Interest Group Thursday, August 28th - 6:00pm At the Adams Center This unique discussion group focuses on topics related to local history, with an emphasis on history related to Kingston and the surrounding area.
 The aim of this group is to provide patrons with a hands-on opportunity to explore and cultivate an interest in local history on a deeper level and to facilitate dialogue around the various aspects of local history.
-Also, this discussion group will at times focus on specific materials held in the KPL Local History Collections.
-The discussion topic for the group’s meeting will be on the historic businesses of Kingston.
+This discussion group will occasionally focus on specific materials held in the KPL Local History Collections.
+The discussion topic for this month's meeting is the prolific historic Kingston ship builder, George Shiverick.
+This event will be held at the Adams Center (33 Summer Street) in the meeting room on the first floor.
+To register, please click or tap the button below.

 |